 The future of food fraud

-Transparency and data-sharing between national governments, agencies and industry is key to detect and prevent fraudulent practices.
+Transparency and data-sharing between national governments, agencies and industries are key to detecting and preventing fraudulent practices.

 As food supply chains become more globalised, food fraud is likely to increase.
 Fortunately, by putting a plan in place that assesses, controls, and continuously evaluates your risk, you can effectively eliminate food fraud and adulteration from your supply chain.